archegos-labs/platform/README.md

 7. [Docker](https://docs.docker.com/get-started/get-docker/) - for containerization.

 I typically manage installations using [asdf](https://asdf-vm.com/), but to each their own.
-If you do use, asdf, there is a `.tool-versions` file in the root of the project that you can use for installing.
+If you do use, asdf, there is a `.tool-versions` file in the root of the project, which can be used to install all the required tools by running `asdf install`.
+After doing this refresh your shell by running `exec $SHELL`.

-Verify you have the prequisites installed by running the following,
+Verify you have the pre-requisites installed by running the following,

 ```shell
 make